Spagett1/pineflash/README.md

 Old school style, this is recommended if you have issues with the scripts or want to help develop PineFlash.

-1. Install all the build dependancies listed above.
+1. Install all the build dependencies listed above.

 2. Download the source code.